 Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

-Sultanpur National Park, Gurugram Haryana, on Farukh Nagar road, established in 1972, was initially a wildlife bird sanctuary named after a Rajput king, Sultan Singh Chauhan.
+Sultanpur National Park, Gurugram, Haryana, on Farukh Nagar road, established in 1972, was initially a wildlife bird sanctuary named after a Rajput king, Sultan Singh Chauhan.
 In July 1989, it was announced as a National Park.
 The famous bird sanctuary in India opens after 1.5 years.

 The king was a descendant of the great Prithviraj Chauhan.
 The park is in Sultanpur village, and the sanctuary is mainly centred on the Sultanpurjhil, which records many migratory birds yearly.
 Sultanpur National Park and Bird Sanctuary got the Ramsar tag of international importance in August 2021.